Source code for muse.constraints

 - Any dimension in :math:`A_c .* x_c` (:math:`A_p .* x_b`) and missing from

-:math:`b` is reduce by summation over a row in the left (right) submatrix of
+:math:`b` is reduced by summation over a row in the left (right) submatrix of

 :math:`A`.
-In other words, those dimension do become part of a standard tensor
+In other words, those dimensions become part of a standard tensor

 reduction or matrix multiplication.